Watch a 48-minute video recording eligible for MOC Section 2 credit of the panel discussion in Montreal, Que.

 - Data transfers from MAINPORT to the CMQ only once per day, no matter how many times you log in to your CMQ platform.

-- We recommend aiming to have all your data transferred by May 22, 2020, well ahead of the CMQ reporting deadline of March 31, 2021, when CMQ members will need to have reported at least 25 hours of recognized continuing education for 2020.
+- We recommend aiming to have all your data transferred by February 19, 2021, well ahead of the CMQ’s next reporting deadline of March 31, 2021, when CMQ members will need to have reported at least 25 hours of recognized continuing education for 2020.

 CMQ and the Royal College - 3 Differences